 In order to improve eating habits and lose weight gradually, we need to bear in mind that it isn’t necessary to go hungry, but rather to learn to make better food choices, reduce quantities correctly and, at the same time, maintain other good habits of life, such as the practice of daily exercise.

 In 15 days, we can improve our life habits and begin to gain in health, but as far as diet is concerned, we mustn’t rush.
-The most advisable thing is that we consult our doctor or a nutritionist.
+There’s no need to go hungry or deprive yourself of delicious food.

 After 15 days, we would have gotten used to eating better and would make better decisions at mealtimes, which would help us maintain a healthy weight, without sacrifice.